 Kids - Jungle Joanna

-With the help of Jungle Joanna, preschoolers will explore what it means to give to God.
+With the help of Jungle Joanna, preschoolers will explore the Bible and how we use it.

 “Love the Lord your God with all your heart and all your soul and with all your mind and with all your strength,” Mark 12:30.